script

 Good evening.
 This is [your name and call], Net Control, about to convene a regular session of the FARA Sunday Evening Net.
 This is a directed net, so all communication should be as requested by the Net Control only.

 Our first call will be for Mobile stations only.
 Our second call will be for Fixed stations only.
 Our third call will be for Echolink stations only.
-Please wait to check in until your group has been called.
-If you are a mobile or fixed station: To be sure you’re not doubling, please check in by saying “this is”, then dropping your carrier, waiting for the beep, and then give your call.

 Mobile stations only – please call now.”

 [Wait for check-ins.]
 [As each station identifies, write down his call.]
+[When no more Mobile stations check in, say:]

 I have the following check-ins:” [Run down the list of check-ins.]